skellis46/embodied-camera/embodied-camera-application-proposal.md

 #### Research Aim

-The research aims to use dance movement specialists to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness.
+The research aims to use dance movement specialists to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness. [add 'senses']

 #### research questions

 1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?

-2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
-What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
-3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
+2. _Limits and adaptation:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
+How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?

-4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
-We see ourselves and others through and in it.
+3. _Senses and communication:_ The smartphone is both camera (lens) and mirror.
+It is a device through which we perceive and create ourselves and communicate and interact with the environment and others.

+creates We see ourselves and others through and in it.
+Senses are about communicate and connect/interact with environment and others around us.
 How might this hegemonic and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

+Examine the sensory and communicative

+[^cl6]: _Something that is not so much addressed here is how the smartphone and its mirror quality or rather how we want to be perceived by others and the self-image perspective is affecting how we move with our bodies.
+There is a separation between what we see and what we feel which potentially (but not necessarily if we work with this in awareness) can disconnect us more from our bodies as there is an externalisation of ourselves in the mirror._

 #### objectives